sksullivan/Impossible-Worlds/README.md

 Not a terribly productive day, unfortunately, do to some unforseen obligations.
 I did manage to do a good proof of concept for the project text on a complex surface that can only be read legibly form one direction which was not only easy to pull off with UV unwrapping, but looked surprisingly good.

 Spent some time making minor modifications to the atrium model.
 Tested lighting, simple particle generators and adding a skybox.
 Struggled several times with unity not transfering project files from one PC to another without mangiling everything.
 Makes me a little nervous.

+Day 5 Notes:

+I noticed a little lighting issue yesterday where light would bleed through places where planes intersected.
+Apparently, all walls need to be doubel sided, i.e. have thickness to them to properly block light.